 A: In Early Years, students have on average almost 70% of their instruction in English, while in Junior the number is around 50%.
 In the Middle Years just under 40% of the total, while in IB Diploma the totals range according to the subjects chosen.

 A: In Junior School, the subjects taught in English are English, Science, Religious Studies and Social Studies, and Geography, as part of the subject Enquiry in the International Primary Programme.
 In Early Years, all the subjects taught in English are integrated.
 Such integration increases students´ interests with content themes, and therefore, it provides a meaningful basis for understanding and acquiring new language structures and patterns.

 In Senior School, the subjects taught in English are: World History, World Geography, Biology, Environmental Systems, Business, Science and English itself, which means that a total of 40% of subjects are taught in English.

-A: The school uses a variety of methodologies, being Inquiry Based Learning the most significant part of our articulated suite of courses, offered by Fieldwork that spans Nursery to Pre–university.
-This methodology encourages students to research the quality and relationship of things, making sense of their learning and putting them in control of their learning.
+A: The school uses a variety of methodologies, being Inquiry Based Learning the most significant part of our articulated suite of courses offered by Fieldwork that spans Nursery to Pre–university.
+This methodology encourages students to research the quality and relationship of phenomena, making sense of their world and putting them in control of their learning.
 The three Fieldwork programmes have a similar format for their learning processes, which capture children’s attention concerning a certain idea or phenomenon, based on previous knowledge and understanding, drawing together the ideas to produce a big picture.
-Investigating the idea or phenomenon across the subjects, presenting data and findings, and concluding with individual feedback sessions made by the students for the students.
+Investigating the idea or phenomenon across the subjects, presenting data and findings, and concluding with individual feedback sessions made by the students for other students or their parents.

 The Diploma Programme from the International Baccalaureate Organisation is a highly demanding Academic programme that includes six subject areas, community service, creative action, the study of how we ‘know’ things and the production of a 4,000 word novel investigation.